 AA.
 Dressy Sandals – I am currently on the hunt for a pair of dressier sandals that are just as comfortable as my flip flops above though I know it’s going to be quite the challenge.
 If you know of any, please let me know!

 BB.
 Converses – I didn’t pack these, but it would have been nice to have another pair of casual walking shoes.

 CC.
-Gold Sandals / Heels – We had a few nicer dinners and clubbing nights where these came in handy.
+Gold Sandals / Heels – We had a few nicer dinners and clubbing nights and these came in handy.

 EE.
 Black Leggings – these are good to throw on under shorts or skirts when cold.
-Also, I wore them when we were going out in Morocco to cover up and avoid unwanted attention.
+Also, I wore them when we went out in Morocco to cover up and avoid unwanted attention.